Extended Producer Responsibility (EPR)

 Ready to #CloseTheGap?

 Closing this gap means embracing circular design, shifting consumer behaviour, adopting policy reform, and implementing infrastructure that supports reuse, refurbishment, and recycling.
-If you’re business is ready to embed greater circularity into your operations and lead the transition to a waste-free world, we’re here to help.
+If you’re business is ready to embed greater circularity into your operations and lead the transition and development to a waste-free world, we’re here to help.
 Together, lets #CloseTheGap.

-Close the gap
+Close the gapFAQs

 Packaging: